 How much homework and study should a student do?

-The amount and complexity of homework and study vary according to the stage of study.
+The amount and complexity of homework and study vary according to the Year level.
+Students should be aware that there may be times of pressure, as different teachers and subjects give varying amounts of homework.
 Students need to be able to balance homework and study with after-school and weekend leisure activities.

-Generally the following is recommended from Monday to Friday:
+Generally, the following amount of time for homework is recommended from Monday to Friday:

 |Year 8||Approximately 1 hour per night||5 hours per week|